-101. Temple Square– One of the most iconic and historically significant things to do in Salt Lake City is beautiful temple square, the headquarters for members of the Mormon or Church of Jesus Christ of Latter Day Saints and home to one of the oldest temples in church history.
+101. Temple Square– One of the most iconic and historically significant things to do in Salt Lake City is to visit beautiful temple square, the headquarters for members of the Church of Jesus Christ of Latter Day Saints and home to one of the oldest temples in church history.
 There are free tours of temple square daily, or, if you aren’t interested in an organized tour it’s an absolutely beautiful place to walk around and enjoy the grounds year round.

 100. Pioneer Memorial Museum– Located at 300 N Main Street in Salt Lake City, the Pioneer Memorial Museum houses the world’s largest collection of artifacts on one subject.
 Admission is free of charge and the museum is opened Monday through Saturday.

 98. Conference Center– The Conference Center is home of the twice-yearly general conferences of The Church of Jesus Christ of Latter-day Saints.
-Other Church and civic events, including concerts of the Mormon Tabernacle Choir, are held throughout the year.
+Other Church and civic events, including concerts of the Tabernacle Choir, are held throughout the year.
 Tours of the conference center are available daily from 9:00 a.m. to 9:00 p.m.

-97. Music & The Spoken Word– The Mormon Tabernacle Choir traces its roots to a small choir which performed for the first time in August 1847, just one month after the first Mormon pioneers arrived in the Salt Lake Valley.
+97. Music & The Spoken Word– The Tabernacle Choir at Temple Square traces its roots to a small choir which performed for the first time in August 1847, just one month after the first pioneers arrived in the Salt Lake Valley.
 Since then, the Choir has grown to be one of the world’s most recognized and revered musical organizations.
 The choir sings at large church events, including general conference, but you can listen to modern and traditional arrangements of spiritual, patriotic, popular, classical and contemporary music every Sunday at 9:30 a.m. (with exceptions due to performances), free of charge.
 This is unquestionably one of the most iconic things to do in Salt Lake City.